Introduction¶

 Note

-This will not significantly affect performance (unless your Visionatrix is running in DEFAULT
+This should not significantly affect performance (unless your Visionatrix is running in DEFAULT

 mode).